wcjohnchen/capstoneProject3/README.md

 ## Conclusion and Future Implementation
 LSTM nerual network models were built to predict flight departure time delay in this study.
 The univariate models consist of multiple bidirectional LSTM layers and have an overall performance of MAPE ranging from 10.0 ± 0.1% to 11.5 ± 0.8% on time series test predictions.
-Future directions may consider multivariate LSTM models and possibly develop a web application to access flight departure delay information.
+Future directions may consider further fine tuning and building multivariate LSTM models.